sckieran/Metabarcoding_Pipeline_Waits/README.md

 Additionally, to run the local database building tool, you need:
 - A taxa file containing the scientific names of your target taxa, one per line, with the header "taxname"
 - A file with lists of common terms for your target genes.
 One gene per column, as many permutations on the gene as you'd like, one per line (ie, "Cytochrome Oxidase I", "COI", "COX1").
 See the example files for a template.
+The columns should have a header (which you can repeat in the body) that is ta short, human-readable name of the gene that contains no spaces, slashes, quote marks or other special characters.
+For example, instead of heading your column "Cytochrome Oxidase I", head it "COI".

 Data is often demultiplexed by the sequencing service company at no (or minor) cost.
 However, if your data has not been demultiplexed, we recommend using either [fastq-multx](https://github.com/brwnj/fastq-multx) or the demux-by-name function of [BBMap](https://github.com/BioInfoTools/BBMap).
 Some demultiplexers (fastq-multx, for instance) do automatic trimming, others do not.
 The dual-indexed fusion primers often used in metabarcoding may require extra trimming of the overhangs.
 We recommend using [cutadapt](https://cutadapt.readthedocs.io/en/stable/) to trim.